latentSplat: Autoencoding Variational Gaussians for Fast Generalizable 3D Reconstruction: Conclusion

 \section{Conclusion}

 We presented latentSplat, a method that successfully combines the strengths of regression-based approaches with the power of a lightweight generative model to handle uncertainty.
-Our approach achieves state-of-the-art image quality in novel view synthesis while providing the highest perceptual similarity to the ground truth.
-Compared to previous generative approaches, latentSplat is much faster and more scalable, enabling real-time rendering in large resolutions.
+Our approach achieves state-of-the-art quality in novel view synthesis from two input images while providing the highest perceptual similarity to the ground truth.
+Predicted views are 3D consistent, enabling downstream mesh reconstruction.
+Compared to previous generative approaches, latentSplat is much faster and more scalable, allowing real-time rendering in large resolutions.

+\textbf{Limitations and future work.} Since the location of Gaussians is limited to the camera frustums of input views, the 2D decoder inpaints out-of-view areas for extrapolation resulting in 3D inconsistencies.
+Another limitation is the \textit{independent} sampling of depth along rays and local appearance from variational Gaussians.
+Finding a trade-off between capturing the full conditional distribution of reconstructions and sampling efficiency renders potential future work.

 \textbf{Acknowledgements.} This project was partially funded by the \emph{Saarland/Intel Joint Program on the Future of Graphics and Media.} We also thank David Charatan and co-authors for the great pixelSplat codebase.